Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Problem formulation and surrogate functions of CCKP

 which shows our claim. \end{proof}

-We now investigate this relation a bit further in order to clarify its application.
-In Theorem~\ref{theo:compare}, there are only three parameters, namely $\epsilon,E_W(X)$ and ${Var}_W(X)$, establishing the relation between Chebyshev's inequality and the Chernoff bound.
-Among them, $\epsilon$ indicates the deviation from the expected value.
-After fixing the value of $\epsilon$, for any problem, the relationship between $E_W(X)$ and ${Var}_W(X)$ can determine which inequality is more suitable for solving the problem.
-As shown in Figure \ref{fig:comp}, the values of $\epsilon$ are set separately:$\{0.01,0.05,0.1,0.2,0.3\}$.
-The figure is based on test problems with $100$ items and weights are chosen uniformly at random variables in the interval $[0,1]$.
+We now further investigate the relationship between Chebyshev's inequality and the Chernoff bound.
+In Theorem~\ref{theo:compare}, the three parameters: $\epsilon, E[W(X)]$ and ${Var}(X)$ establish the relationship between Chebyshev's inequality and the Chernoff bound.
+Among the parameters, $\epsilon$ indicates the deviation from the expected value.
+After fixing the value of $\epsilon$, for any instance, the relationship between $E[W(X)]$ and ${Var}(X)$ can determine which inequality is more suitable for the purpose of solving the instance.
+As shown in Figure \ref{fig:comp}, the values of $\epsilon$ set independently at $\{0.01,0.05,0.1,0.2,0.3\}$.
+The figure is based on a test instance with $100$ items, and the weights of items are chosen uniformly at random in the interval $[0,1]$.
 Every curve in Figure~\ref{fig:comp} corresponds to a fixed value of $\epsilon$.
-When the tuple of $[E_W(X), {Var}_W(X)]$ is located on the curve, then Chernoff bound and Chebyshev's inequality give the same estimate on the probability of a constraint violation.
-Above the curve Chernoff bound gives a better estimate, and below the curve Chebyshev's inequality provides a better upper bound on the probability of a constraint violation.
-As it can be seen from the figure, the greater the deviation of its distribution of weight from the expected weight measured in terms of $\epsilon$, the more suitable the Chernoff bound is for obtaining a superior bound.
+When the tuple of $\left(E[W(X)], {Var}(X)\right)$ is located on the curve, the probability of the constraint violation calculated by Chebyshev's inequality and the Chernoff bound are the same.
+For the situation where a tuple of $\left(E[W(X)], {Var}(X)\right)$ is located above the curve, the Chernoff bound gives a better estimate, and if it is located below the curve, Chebyshev's inequality provides a better upper bound on the probability of the constraint violation.
+As can be seen from the figure, the greater the value of $\epsilon$, the more suitable the Chernoff bound is for obtaining a superior bound.